CiscoDevNet/intersight-powershell/docs/New-IntersightFabricPortPolicy.md

 ```

 ### -DeviceModel
-This field specifies the device model that this Port Policy is being configured for.\n* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.\n* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.\n* `unknown` - Unknown device type, usage is TBD.
+This field specifies the device model that this Port Policy is being configured for.\n* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.\n* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.\n* `UCS-FI-6536` - The standard 5th generation UCS Fabric Interconnect with 36 ports.\n* `unknown` - Unknown device type, usage is TBD.

 ```yaml
 Type: FabricPortPolicy.DeviceModelEnum